sematext/docs/docs/logs/sending-docker-logs.md

 title: Sending Docker Logs with Logagent
 description: Collect and ship container logs with Logagent

 [Logagent](https://sematext.com/logagent/) is a general purpose open-source log shipper.
-The [Logagent Docker image](https://hub.docker.com/_/logagent) is pre-configured for[log collection on container platforms](https://sematext.com/blog/docker-container-monitoring-with-sematext/#toc-container-logs-0).
+The [Logagent Docker image](https://hub.docker.com/_/logagent) is pre-configured for [log collection on container platforms](https://sematext.com/blog/docker-container-monitoring-with-sematext/#toc-container-logs-0).
 It runs as a tiny container on every Docker host and collects logs for all cluster nodes and their containers.
 Logagent enriches container logs with container metadata such as Kubernetes, Docker Enterprise, and Docker Swarm.

 Logagent deployment is very simple.
-See[ all configurations options](https://sematext.com/docs/logagent/installation-docker/#configuration-parameters).
+See [all configurations options](https://sematext.com/docs/logagent/installation-docker/#configuration-parameters).

 Logagent recognizes log formats from various applications / official images out of the box.
 The [patterns.yml](https://github.com/sematext/logagent-js/blob/master/patterns.yml) file for [log parser patterns](https://sematext.com/docs/logagent/parser/) contains regular expressions to match container name or images, regular expressions to extract fields, field names and optional JavaScript functions to enrich or manipulate the parsed log event.